-&lt;sup>9 References to patients in the remainder of this document may include their families, whānau, and/or carers.
+9 References to patients in the remainder of this document may include their families, whānau, and/or carers.

-EPA 7: Communication with patients
+Learning goal 8: Communication with patients

-Theme Communication with patients AT-EPA-07 Title Discuss diagnoses and management plans with patients Description This activity requires the ability to: select suitable contexts, and include patients , their families, whānau, and/or carers, and other team members adopt a patient-centred perspective, including adjusting for developmental stage and disabilities select and use appropriate modalities and communication strategies structure conversations intentionally facilitate and guide discussion, encouraging participation from patients and families integrate information from the multidisciplinary team to outline care considerations and identify shared goals negotiate mutually agreed management plans manage conflict as it arises verify patients', their families', whānau, and/or carers' understanding of information conveyed develop and implement plans to ensure actions occur Behaviours document conversations.
-Professional practice framework domain Ready to perform without supervision Expected behaviours of a trainee who can routinely perform this activity without needing supervision The trainee will: Requires some supervision Possible behaviours of a trainee who needs some supervision to perform this activity The trainee may: Medical expertise anticipate and correct any misunderstandings patients may have about their conditions and/or risk factors inform patients of all aspects of their clinical management, including assessments and investigations, giving adequate opportunity to question or refuse interventions and treatments seek to understand the concerns and goals of patients, and plan management in partnership with them provide information to patients to enable them to make informed decisions about diagnostic, therapeutic, and management options apply knowledge of the scientific basis of health and disease to the management of patients demonstrate an understanding of clinical problems being discussed formulate management plans in partnership with patients
+Theme Communication with patients Title Discuss diagnoses and management plans with patients Description This activity requires the ability to: select suitable contexts, and include patients 10, their families, whānau, and/or carers, and other team members adopt a patient-centred perspective, including adjusting for developmental stage and disabilities select and use appropriate modalities and communication strategies structure conversations intentionally facilitate and guide discussion, encouraging participation from patients and families integrate information from the multidisciplinary team to outline care considerations and identify shared goals negotiate mutually agreed management plans manage conflict as it arises verify patients', their families', whānau, and/or carers' understanding of information conveyed develop and implement plans to ensure actions occur document conversations.
+Behaviours 3334.110.11.03.110.104.10.110.
+Professional practice framework domain Ready to perform without supervision Expected behaviours of a trainee who can routinely perform this activity without needing supervision The trainee will.
+The trainee may: Medical expertise anticipate and correct any misunderstandings patients may have about their conditions and/or risk factors inform patients of all aspects of their clinical management, including assessments and investigations, giving adequate opportunity to question or refuse interventions and treatments seek to understand the concerns and goals of patients, and plan management in partnership with them provide information to patients to enable them to make informed decisions about diagnostic, therapeutic, and management options apply knowledge of the scientific basis of health and disease to the management of patients demonstrate an understanding of clinical problems being discussed formulate management plans in partnership with patients provide information to patients to enable them to make informed decisions about diagnostic, therapeutic, and management options

-$^{10}$ References to patients in the remainder of this document may include their families, whānau, and/or carers.
+10 References to patients in the remainder of this document may include their families, whānau, and/or carers.

-- factor in diverse views from patients, families, carers, and medical teams into goals and planning - explore and facilitate realistic goals, wishes, and ways of successfully managing patients' functional activities on a day-to-day basis - use an appropriate communication strategy and modalities for communication, such face-to-face, videoconferencing, phone calls, and email - elicit patients' views, concerns, and preferences, promoting rapport - provide information to patients in plain language, avoiding jargon, acronyms, and complex medical terms - encourage questions, and answer them thoroughly - ask patients to share their thoughts or explain their management plans in their own words, to verify understanding - Communication - convey information considerately and sensitively to patients, seeking clarification if unsure of how best to proceed - respond to patients', families', whānau, and/or carers' emotions regarding discussions - treat children (tamariki) and young people respectfully, and listen to their views - use communication aids, such as interpreters, to enable patients to partake in discussions - communicate the outcomes of family meetings to wider team members who were absent from meetings - debrief after difficult and/or emotionally charged meetings and safety
+- factor in diverse views from patients, families, carers, and medical teams into goals and planning - explore and facilitate realistic goals, wishes, and ways of successfully managing patients' functional activities on a day-to-day basis - use an appropriate communication strategy and modalities for communication, such face-to-face, videoconferencing, phone calls, and email - elicit patients' views, concerns, and preferences, promoting rapport - provide information to patients in plain language, avoiding jargon, acronyms, and complex medical terms - encourage questions, and answer them thoroughly - ask patients to share their thoughts or explain their management plans in their own words, to verify understanding - Communication - convey information considerately and sensitively to patients, seeking clarification if unsure of how best to proceed - respond to patients', families', whānau, and/or carers' emotions regarding discussions - treat children (tamariki) and young people respectfully, and listen to their views - use communication aids, such as interpreters, to enable patients to partake in discussions - communicate the outcomes of family meetings to wider team members who were absent from meetings - debrief after difficult and/or emotionally charged meetings